1993 World Series: Game 3

 The Phillies got two runners in scoring position with one out in their half of the first, with Mariano Duncan and John Kruk singling and an error by Carter enabling both runners to advance a base.
 Hentgen ended the threat by striking out Dave Hollins and Darren Daulton; the Phillies only got one more man on base before the sixth inning.

 Molitor struck again with two out in the fourth, hitting a solo home run to extend the lead to four.
 Carter, Alomar, and Fernandez followed with singles to load the bases, but Jackson struck out Ed Sprague Jr. to end the inning without further damage.
 Jackson would be lifted for a pinch hitter in the fifth.

 In the sixth, Phillies reliever Ben Rivera gave up a leadoff single to Alomar.
-With Fernandez up, the speedy second baseman stole second and third and scored on a sacrifice fly by his double play partner.
+With Fernandez up, the speedy second baseman stole second and third and scored on a sacrifice fly by his double-play partner.
 The Phillies got on the board in the bottom of the inning on a single by Jim Eisenreich that drove in Kruk.
 This was Hentgen’s last inning of work; Danny Cox would come on for the seventh.

 In the top of the seventh, Henderson hit a leadoff double, then scored on a triple by White.
 After a walk by Molitor and a Carter strikeout, Alomar's RBI single made it 7–1 in favor of Toronto.
 Bobby Thigpen relieved Rivera and walked Fernandez before Sprague's sacrifice fly made it 8–1.

-The Phillies managed a run off of Cox in the seventh, with a string of singles by Milt Thompson, Lenny Dykstra, and Duncan with one out resulted in Thompson scoring.
+The Phillies managed a run off Cox in the seventh, with a string of singles by Milt Thompson, Lenny Dykstra, and Duncan with one out resulting in Thompson scoring.
 The Blue Jays finished their offensive output in the top of the ninth with an RBI triple by Alomar that scored Molitor and a single by Fernandez that followed to bring in Alomar.
 Thompson hit a solo home run against Toronto closer Duane Ward in the bottom of the ninth to finish out the scoring, and the Blue Jays emerged with a 10–3 victory and a two-games-to-one lead in the series.